MarkoSagadin/MicroML/README.md

 This will call several scripts that will download the libraries and then it will start compiling the source files.
 It might take a while.

-Quick explanation on tensorflow hello_world example:
+Quick explanation on TensorFlow hello_world example:
 It is feeding values into a model that represents the sine wave function which calculates the output.
 Both the input and output values are continuously printed.
 You can see program in action by running following command: